An Open Letter to the Architects of Illusion

 The fog is lifting.
 Some of us can see just fine.

-With clarity, a raised eyebrow, and receipts, A Fellow Architect Who Was in the Room
+A Fellow Architect Who Was in the Room

 P.S. — I see you, and you are never alone.